triton-inference-server/model_analyzer/docs/config.md

 specifying each of the following:
 * `title` : The title of the plot
-* `x_axis` : The metric tag for the metric that should appear in the x-axis, e.g. `perf_latency`.
+* `x_axis` : The metric tag for the metric that should appear in the x-axis, e.g. `perf_latency_p99`.
 The plotted points are also sorted by the values of this metric.
 * `y_axis` : The metric tag for the metric that should appear in the y-axis.
 * `monotonic` : Some plots may require consecutive points to be strictly